-Real Estate Savings with a Real Estate Rebate, also known as an Agent Commission Split, are now being offered by a growing number of top Realtors at Independent Companies, as well as some Realtors at large Franchise Real Estate Companies across the United States.
+Real Estate Savings with a Buyer’s Broker can include a Real Estate Rebate, also known as an Agent Commission Split.
+Real Estate Rebates are now being offered by a growing number of top Realtors at Independent Companies, as well as some Realtors at large Franchise Real Estate Companies across the United States.
 As a Real Estate Buyer, you can view and request real estate rebates and new home rebates in the 40 states below where they are legal and available.
 If we do not yet have an Online Saving Center activated in your Metro area, you can request it and we can add it promptly.

 The Realtor Members of The Real Estate Savings Center Network offer what we think you will find to be the most generous real estate rebates in the 40 United States where they are legal and currently available.

 Importantly, the Realtors in each of these 40 states pay The Real Estate Savings Center little or no referral fees, so they can afford to be very generous in the Agent Commission Splits in your hometown or your destination city.